mre/mre.github.io.v3/content/2020/sponsors/index.md

 to hear from [DeepCode](https://www.deepcode.ai/) - an AI-based semantic analysis service, that they were willing to take a chance on us.

-Thanks to them, we could move on to finish the product.
+Thanks to them, we could push product over the finishing line.
 Because of them, we can keep the site free for everybody.
 It also means the website is kept free from ads and trackers.

 In turn, DeepCode gets exposed to many great developers that care about code quality and might become loyal customers.
-Also, they get recognized as an open-source-friendly tech company, which is important these days if you're trying to sell dev tools.
+Also, they get recognized as an open-source-friendly tech company, which is more important than ever if you're trying to sell dev tools.
 Win-win!

 ## Marketing